Isoazimuth

 The isoazimuth is of use when navigating with respect to an object of known location, such as a radio beacon.
 A straight line called the azimuth line of position is drawn on a map, and on most common map projections this is a close enough approximation to the isoazimuth.
 On the Littrow projection, the correspondence is exact.
-This line is then crossed with an astronomical observation called a Sumner line, and the result gives an estimate of the navigator's position.
+This line is then crossed with an astronomical observation called Sumner line, and the result gives an estimate of the navigator's position.

 Isoazimutal on the spherical Earth

 Let X be a fixed point on the Earth of coordinates latitude: $B_2$, and longitude: $L_2$.
 In a terrestrial spherical model, the equation of isoazimuth curve with initial course C passing through point S(B, L) is: